- Pipe Color Code Standards

 - Words - Writing out the contents of the pipe is important.
 These words should be easy to read, so choose a simple font.

-- Symbols - Most pipe markings will also have a symbol.
-In the United States, this is usually an arrow that points in the direction the contents in the pipe are flowing.
+- Symbols - Most pipe markings will also feature a symbol.
+In the United States, this is usually an arrow that points in the direction the pipe contents flow.
 A label can also have common warning symbols to alert people to potential dangers; this is common in Europe.

 When using pipe markings, a facility must choose to either buy generic pipe markings, special order custom pipe markings, or obtain blank pipe markings that can be printed on using an industrial label printer.
-Each of these options can be effective, but for facilities that have lots of pipes, a label maker is going to be the ideal option.
+Each of these options can be effective, but for facilities with a large quantity of pipes and valves, a label maker is going to be the ideal option.
 On the other hand, for those who need just a few labels, special ordering is likely the best choice.

 ANSI/ASME A13.1 Pipe Color Code Standards Explained